 Geology and Paleoenvironment

-The Rukwa Rift Basin preserves one of the only well-exposed, fossiliferous Cretaceous-Neogene continental sedimentary sequences in sub-equatorial Africa.
-Prior to our work, the significance of the region for paleontological, paleoenvironmental and paleoclimatic reconstructions of African ecosystems during these critical time periods was not recognized.
+The Rukwa Rift Basin preserves one of the only well-exposed, fossiliferous Cretaceous-Neogene continental sedimentary successions in sub-equatorial Africa.
+Prior to our work, the significance of the basin for paleontological, paleoenvironmental, paleoclimatic and tectonic reconstructions of African ecosystems during these critical time periods was not recognized.

-The Red Sandstone Group is positioned between underlying Karoo Supergroup and the overlying Lake Beds megasequence.
-Detailed geological investigations of the RSG conducted annually between 2002 and 2009 have produced a wealth of new data on local stratigraphy, lithofacies, alluvial architecture, sedimentary provenance, paleocurrents, clay mineralogy and geochronology.
-Importantly, this work has resolved a long-standing debate over the age of the deposits, confirming the existence of an extensive middle Cretaceous sequence (Galula Formation) and documenting a previously unrecognized late Paleogene continental sequence (Nsungwe Formation).
+The Rukwa Rift Basin contains a deep sedimentary record, beginning with Carboniferous to Permian-age Karoo Supergroup deposits at the base, topped by the fossiliferous Red Sandstone Group, and finally the overlying Lake Beds megasequence.
+Detailed geological investigations conducted annually since 2002 have produced a wealth of new data on Rukwa Rift Basin local stratigraphy, lithofacies, alluvial architecture, sedimentary provenance, paleocurrents, clay mineralogy and geochronology.
+Importantly, this work has revealed important insights into the long-lived tectonic history of the region and the development of the East African Rift System.
+Our refined stratigraphic work has confirmed the presence of an extensive middle Cretaceous sequence (Galula Formation), has revealed a previously unrecognized late Paleogene continental sequence (Nsungwe Formation), and has begun to unravel the complex depositional history of the uppermost Neogene-Recent deposits in the rift (Lake Beds sequence).

-The Galula Formation represents a 600-3000 m thick sequence of amalgamated, braided fluvial channel deposits that were deposited across a large braidplain system via multiple parallel channels that had their source in the highlands of Malawi and Zambia.
-Lithofacies and clay mineralogy indicate that paleoclimate ameliorated during deposition of the RSG, transitioning from tropical semi-arid to tropical humid conditions.
+The Galula Formation represents a 600-3000 m thick sequence of amalgamated, fluvial channel deposits that were deposited across a large braidplain system via multiple parallel channels originating in the highlands of Malawi and Zambia.
+Lithofacies and clay mineralogy indicate that paleoclimate ameliorated during deposition of the Galula Formation, transitioning from tropical semi-arid to tropical humid conditions.

-The 400+ m-thick Nsungwe Formation is temporally constrained by radiometrically dated volcanic tuffs.
+The 400+ m-thick Nsungwe Formation is temporally constrained by high-precision radiometrically dated volcanic tuffs.
 A significant change in depositional environments occurs between the lower alluvial fan-dominated Utengule Member and the upper fluvial and lacustrine-dominated Songwe Member.
-The Songwe Member preserves a diverse fauna, with abundant ashfall and ashflow volcanic tuffs that were deposited in a semi-arid wetland landscape during the late Oligocene (+/- 24.96 Ma).
+The Songwe Member preserves a diverse fauna that was deposited in a semi-arid wetland landscape during the late Oligocene (+/- 24.96 Ma).
 The Nsungwe Formation provides a new window into the early tectonics and faunal transitions associated with initiation of the “modern” East African Rift System.

 Fossil bearing horizons in the Galula Formation are interpreted as broad, northwestward-flowing braidplain fluvial systems originating in the highlands of present-day Malawi and Zambia.
 The fauna recovered to date includes both terrestrial and freshwater vertebrates (Krause et al., 2003; O’Connor et al., 2006; Gottfried et al., 2009) that lived in seasonally arid (Mtuka Member) to tropical sub-humid (Namba Member) environments.